michaelyinopen/job-shop-collection/ClientApp/src/__tests__/readme.md

     * Start Create New JobSet
         1. Start Create New
         2. Edit New
-        3. Create New
+        3. Create New Creating
+        4. Create New Created
+        5. Create New UpdatedCurrentJobSetId
-        4. Edit Created
+        6. Edit Created
-        5. Save Edit
+        7. Save Edit Begin
+        8. Saved Edit